munificent/magpie/doc/site/markdown/index.markdown

 It should be pretty easy to get it up and running.
 You'll need to:

-1. **Pull down the code.** It lives here: <tt><a href="http://bitbucket.org/munificent/magpie">http://bitbucket.org/munificent/magpie</a></tt>
+1. **Pull down the code.** It lives here: <tt><a href="https://github.com/munificent/magpie">https://github.com/munificent/magpie</a></tt>

-2. **Build it.** Right now I just have the Eclipse project in there.
-Hopefully sometime soon I'll have a less IDE-centric build process.
-Let me know if you have opinions about this.
+2. **Build it.** The repo includes an Eclipse project if that's your thing.
+If you rock the command-line, you can just do:

+        $ cd magpie
+        $ ant
+        $ ./jar_build.sh

 3. **Run it.** Magpie is a command line app.
+After building the jar, you can run it by doing:

+        $ ./magpie

    If you run it with no arguments, it drops you into a primitive [REPL](http://en.wikipedia.org/wiki/REPL).
 Enter a Magpie expression and it will immediately evaluate it.
 Since everything is an expression, even things like class definitions, you can build entire programs incrementally this way.
    Here's one to get you started:

         for i = 1 to(20) do print("<your name> is awesome!")

-   If you pass an argument to the app, it will assume it's a path to a script file and it will load and execute it.
+   If you pass an argument to the app, it will assume it's a path to a script file and it will load and execute it:

+        $ ./magpie script/Hello.mag

 ### Where to Go From Here